What is the fastest way to heal patellar tendonitis?

 First and foremost, as I always say in my practice as an orthopedic surgeon in Colorado Springs, you need to get an accurate diagnosis first.
 If you think that you have patellar tendonitis, you may very well be right, it’s your body and you know it better than anyone.
 That being said, there are a lot of other things that can go wrong with your knee, and if it’s really something else that is causing you pain, then you likely won’t get better with the treatment protocol that patellar tendonitis requires.

 Once you know you have patellar tendonitis, the best way to get rid of it is to avoid those activities that are causing a lot of pain.
 This will allow your patellar tendon to rest and not make the problem worse while you are trying to heal.
 The next thing to do is physical therapy to focus on hamstring and quadriceps stretching, and something called an eccentric exercise program, which are specific exercises that focus on strengthening while also lengthening rather than contracting.
 I always recommend using a physical therapist, but if you can’t then you might be able to do the exercises on your own using this video.
 Some people will also try a knee brace called a chopat’s strap, which can be found here.
 The idea behind this strap is that it takes some pressure off of your patellar tendon.
 Icing your knee can also help as well.
-You do not want to inject steroids into the patellar tendon itself, as this can damage the tendon.

 Most of the time, a combination of activity modification and physical therapy is enough to make your pain go away and allow you to return to the sports you want to play.
 Rarely, if all else fails, you may need a surgery to clean the patellar tendon up and reattach it.
 Most people never get to this point.